 It was late evening.
-I was headed for a meeting, at the end of a too-long day, and stopped into Starbucks for a fix.
+I was headed for a meeting, at the end of a too-long day, and stopped into Starbucks for my nightly fix.
 The store was empty except for a single barista.
-I ordered my coffee, and was stunned when told: “Your drink has been paid for by someone else.”
+I ordered my coffee, and was taken aback when told, “Your drink has been paid for by someone else.”
 I looked around – no “someone else” here.

 The coffee was free, but better yet: I had received a free life lesson on grace.